kennymkim/BRB-seq-pipeline-optimization/README.md

-this is for BRBseq data optimization
+#This is for BRBseq data optimization